-"Provide a safe, efficient, accessible, and connected system of transportation that emphasizes public transit, walking, and biking to enhance options to reduce our overall dependence on the automobile," and to
+16. Provide a safe, efficient, accessible, and connected system of transportation that emphasizes public transit, walking, and biking to enhance options to reduce our overall dependence on the automobile Goal 4.1 Maintain Historic Character.
+Enourage redevelopment that complements and does not detract from the Downtown's historic, main-street character.